If your doctor suspects that you have dermatomyositis, he or she might suggest some of the following tests:

 Coping and support

 Living with a chronic autoimmune disease can make you wonder whether you're up to the challenge.
-To help you cope, try supplementing your medical care with the following:
+To help you cope, try the following:

 - Know your illness.
 Read all you can about dermatomyositis and other muscle and autoimmune disorders.
 Talk to people who have a similar condition.
 Don't be afraid to ask your doctor questions concerning your illness, diagnosis or treatment plan.

 - Be a part of your medical team.
-Consider yourself, your doctor and other medical experts involved in your care as a united front in the fight against your disease.
+Consider yourself, your doctor and other medical experts involved in your care as a united front in the management of your disease.
 Following the treatment plan you agreed to is vital.
 Keep your doctor updated on any new signs or symptoms you develop.

 - Get active.
 A regular exercise routine can help you maintain and build your muscle strength.
 Be sure to get a detailed plan and recommendations from your doctor or physical therapist before starting an exercise program.

 - Rest when you're tired.
 Don't wait until you're exhausted.
 This will only set you back further as your body tries to recuperate.
 Learning to pace yourself can help you maintain a consistent level of energy, accomplish just as much and feel better emotionally.